tanyaclement/cpcda18.github.io/index.md

 #### Coding, writing, and exercises
 - Montfort chp 4.
 "Programming Fundamentals"; Montfort, chp.
 5 "Standard Starting Points";
 #### For discussion
-- Borgman, chp 2 "What are Data?" *Big Data, Little Data, No Data: Scholarship in the Networked World.* The MIT Press, 2015.
+- Borgman, chp 2 "What are Data?"
 - Krumme, Coco.
 “What Data Doesn’t Do.”
 In *Beautiful Data: The Stories behind Elegant Data Solutions*, edited by Toby Segaran and Jeff Hammerbacher, 1st ed.
 Beijing ; Sebastopol, CA: O’Reilly, 2009.
 - Rosenthal, "Data Before the Fact."
 In Gitelman, Lisa *"Raw Data" is an Oxymoron*.
 Cambridge: MIT Press, 2013.
 #### Optional